About BLIK!

-PWA reflects a continuous study of the evolution and role of the medium and presents the photobook to the general public and to individuals who work professionally with photobooks and photography, be it from an artistic, communication-related or academic standpoint.
+In 2025, we relaunch the project as BLIK!, with a new focus, a new name and a new range of action.
+The project still reflects a continuous study of the evolution and role of the medium and presents the photobook to the general public and to individuals who work professionally with photobooks and photography, be it from an artistic, communication-related or academic standpoint.
+As in previous years, our focus is international, and we look into the past and the future, in order to position ourselves and the medium in the present moment.
+What has changed is the way we want to make this happen.
+Allow us to explain this a bit further, in our

-User involvement, openness and dialogue are key words when it comes to the festival.
-For this reason, PWA has placed great emphasis on inviting a large number of exhibitors and speakers who can present the photobook in a cross-disciplinary perspective.
-This has made it possible to exhibit significant but rare photobooks that have been discussed by researchers, photographers, leading curators, architects and many other qualified contributors from around the world.
+User involvement, openness and dialogue are still key words when it comes to the festival.
+For this reason, PWA has places great emphasis on working with a large number of exhibitors and speakers who can present the photobook in a cross-disciplinary perspective.
+This has made it possible in the past to exhibit significant but rare photobooks that have been discussed by researchers, photographers, leading curators, architects and many other qualified contributors from around the world.

 Meet our founding members: